Wildflowers? Check. Dramatic waterfall? Check. Epic views of the Columbia River Gorge? Check again.

 The others will take longer.
 “That’s the million-dollar question — when the trails will be open?” says Maegan Jossey, outreach manager for Friends of the Columbia Gorge, a nonprofit that’s part of the Gorge Trails Recovery Team, which launched after the fire.

 Ready to hike?
-A handy map shows what’s open and closed in the 48,000-acre area affected by the fire.
-Learn about closures and the steps to recovery at OregonStateParks.org.
+Learn about the latest openings at the Columbia River Gorge National Scenic Area or OregonStateParks.org.
 Wherever you go, remember to practice Leave No Trace principles — take only photos and leave only footsteps.

 Here are eight gorgeous Gorge trails to explore this season: